support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Illustration to the Bhagvata Purana Depicting Balarama Taking Akrura by the Hand with His Younger Brother Krishna by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 room · interior · religious · outdoor · northern india · time of day · early 18th century · conversation · female · women · green · depicts · discourse · depicting · asia · medium group · outside · arrival · daytime · drawing · people · eighteenth century · asian ethnicity · interaction · indian ethnicity · 18th century · color · discussion · arrives · mid adult · medium group of people · discuss · human · posture · early eighteenth century · orange coloured · using voice · talking · pavillion · adult · facing · seated · depiction · hinduism · green colour · outdoors · woman · sitting · hindu · islamic art · ethnic origin · illustrated · india · saint chaitanya · social activity · discussing · male · 1700s · pavilion · group · face to face · colour · conversing · religion · illustration · chaitanya mahaprabhu · bhagvata purana · hindoo · himachal pradesh · balarama · krishna · akrura · hindi · orange · kahlur · bilaspur · Private Collection / Bridgeman Images